 While Hanukkah has already come to a close, Christmas is next Tuesday.
 What this means is that if you’re buying Christmas gifts or planning for visiting family, these next few days are likely to be chaotic and rushed.
-One of the worst things you can do leading up to a big event (Christmas, exams, weddings, etc.) is make it harder and less enjoyable by not getting enough sleep.
-Here are five sleep tips to help you make the most of the holidays…
+One of the worst things you can do leading up to a big event (Christmas, exams, weddings, etc.) is make it harder by not getting enough sleep.
+Here are five sleep tips to help you make the most of the holidays:

 - Keep your schedule: Stick to your normal sleep schedule.
 Throwing your body off kilter right now will only make you less productive.